Here are 10 of the best true crime podcasts to listen to right now, as recommended by Apple reviews

-Podcasts are part and parcel of everyday life for many of us and, undoubtedly, true crime pods are amongst the most popular genres on the planet.
+Where podcasts were once few and far between, now we have them in unbundance.
+Undoubtedly though, true crime pods are amongst the most popular podcast genres on the planet.

 With such a strong list of true crime podcasts now available via various podcast platforms, you’d be forgiven for feeling overwhelmed with choice.